bytecodealliance/wasmtime/cranelift/docs/regalloc.md

 Spilling
     The process of deciding which SSA values go in a stack slot and which values go in a register.
-The spilling phase can also split live ranges by inserting :inst:`copy` instructions, or transform the code in other ways to reduce the number of values kept in registers.
+The spilling phase can also split live ranges by inserting `copy` instructions, or transform the code in other ways to reduce the number of values kept in registers.

     After spilling, the number of live register values never exceeds the number of available registers.

 Reload
-    Insert :inst:`spill` and :inst:`fill` instructions as necessary such that instructions that expect their operands in registers won't see values that live on the stack and vice versa.
+    Insert `spill` and `fill` instructions as necessary such that instructions that expect their operands in registers won't see values that live on the stack and vice versa.